GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 - In the "*Application*" section find the line that reads `"HeadsetProfile" : "HTC Vive",` and change "*HTC Vive*" to "*Oculus Rift CV1*", preserving case and spaces.
 Save the file and restart SteamVR.

 ## Configure the WiFi Connection
-You will need a Wireless-AC 5GHz router with gigabit Ethernet LAN ports to use ReLive VR.
+You will need a Wireless-AC 5GHz router with a Gigabit Ethernet LAN port to use ReLive VR.
 Wireless-N or 100Mbps Ethernet **do not** provide enough throughput for good wireless VR experience.
 - Connect the PC to the LAN port of your 5GHz router with an Ethernet cable (Cat-6 is recommended).
 - Configure your headset/phone to connect to the 5GHz SSID of your router.
 AC routers broadcast at least two (sometimes more) distinct SSIDs - one for the 2.4GHz band and one (or more) for the 5GHz one.
 The 5GHz SSIDs are usually denoted by the '5', '5G' or 'AC' suffix in the default name.